utkualtintug/square-border-generator/README.md

 Processing a single photo often took several minutes.

-By running it once, all photos in a folder are converted to Instagram-ready square images **within seconds**, with no ads, no permissions, and no manual adjustments.
+By running it once, all photos in a folder are converted to square images **within seconds**, with no ads, no permissions, and no manual adjustments.

 ## Example